openenergymonitor/EmonScripts/install/readme.md

 This build script can be used to build a fully fledged emonCMS installation on debian based operating systems, including: installation of LAMP server and related packages, redis, MQTT, emonCMS core, emonCMS modules, and if applicable, emonhub & RaspberryPi support for serial port, and WiFi access point.

 The script is a series of scripts that install each required component.
-To see what is installed and how open each script. <-- second sentence doesn't make sense the way it's writen.
+To see what is installed and how open each script.

 As at 17 Oct 19 - Tested on: